typescene/typescene.github.io/docs/ref/I18nService.md

 (): { [text: string]: any; }
 ```
 {:.declarationspec}
-Returns an object with property names set to strings that should have been translated, but for which a translation was not available.
+Returns an object with property names set to strings that should have been translated, but for which a translation was not available (abstract).